 The Ducks Feeding Ducks program provides a transfer of $10 into a student’s Duck Bucks account if they meet specific criteria.
 The funds are to be used within one week at any campus food venue that accepts Duck Bucks.

 International Students Lunch

 International students and allies are invited to come to a free lunch every Wednesday from 11:30-12:30PM at the Alpha Omega House (1332 Kincaid St, Eugene, OR 97401).
 Food is sponsored by local churches in Eugene.
 This is a great way to get a free meal and meet someone new.

 Additional Food Pantry Locations

-Emergency food pantries are open different days and times, and eligibility for pantry resources is limited to your area on the map below.
+Emergency food pantries are open different days and times, and you are not required to visit a specific food pantry.
 Additional food pantry eligibility information can be found here.

 Food Pantry Map

 Trouble seeing the map?
 Check it out here.